2 Degrees of Warming: Bad, Not the End of Civilization

 Overcoming Fears of a Climate Apocalypse

 I am not minimizing the impacts of two degrees of climate change.
 It will cause misery and suffering, conflict and famine for hundreds of millions of people, reduce the quality of life for everyone on the planet, and become the primary driver of mass species extinction, impoverishing the world in many deep and profound ways.
 But it will not end civilization.
 Can humans really cope with so many disasters hitting simultaneously?
 Yes, if we act now to drive a rapid transition to renewable energy.
 Over time, cities and entire regions will collapse and be abandoned, wars will be fought, refugees will suffer.
 But for billions and billions of other people, life will go on.

-The point here is that, unless you have the hubris to be certain of the opposite view, that civilization will collapse soon, then Greta Thunberg is right.
+The point here is that, unless you have the hubris to be certain of the opposite view, that civilization will collapse soon, then the youth climate leaders are right.
 This moment calls the grown-ups to fight with everything we have to stabilize the climate.
 Because if we fail to stop at two degrees, and instead go to four, then the suffering and the damage and the extinctions intensify beyond our imagination.
-At some point, Franzen could be right.
+At some point, giving up could be the right response.
 It will be too late.
 But it is not today.